PramodKumarHK89/ms-identity-python-webapp/README.md

    - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
    - In the **Delegated permissions** section, ensure that the right permissions are checked: **User.ReadBasic.All**.
 Use the search box if necessary.
    - Select the **Add permissions** button
+1. In the app's registration screen, click on the **API Permissions** blade in the left to open the page where we add access to the APIs that your application needs.
+    - Click the **Add a permission** button and then,
+    - Ensure that the **My APIs** tab is selected.
+    - In the list of APIs, select the API that you've just registered, i.e. `ms-identity-javascript-tutorial-c3s1-api`.
+    - In the **Delegated permissions** section, select the **access_as_user** in the list.
+Use the search box if necessary.
+    - Click on the **Add permissions** button at the bottom.

-### Step 3:  Configure the sample to use your Azure AD tenant
+### Step 5:  Configure the sample to use your Azure AD tenant

 In the steps below, "ClientID" is the same as "Application ID" or "AppId".